 Figuring out portion sizes and calculating how much oatmeal you are going to need really is worth it.
 It’s also worth thinking about portions in terms of a measuring device that you will have with you - because most people aren’t bringing their kitchen measuring cups with them into the outdoors.
 A camp cup works great for this.
 And always add a touch extra; for surprise moments of hunger and serendipitous on-trail culinary creations.

 Make a Good Spice Kit

 You can do a lot with spices, so having a solid spice kit that’s versatile for aiding a variety of meals - both sweet and savory - is worth your time.
 Mine always includes the following: salt, pepper, cinnamon, cumin powder, chili powder, cardamom, olive oil and soy sauce.

 Think About What can be Pre-cut and Pre-mixed

 For shorter trips, you can save yourself time by pre-cutting and pre-mixing ingredients; like minced garlic and chopped onion for the evening’s meal.
 Spice blends are another great thing to make ahead of time if you have a meal that requires something above and beyond what you usually carry in your spice kit.

-Some of my favorite meals that I have had outdoors were things I made up on the fly.
+Some of my favorite meals that I have had outdoors were things I made up on the fly (hence the term, best served wild).
 The kind of thing where you think to yourself “I don’t know if this is going to work, but what the hell.”
 That’s why I like not having every single meal planned out in advance.
 Challenge yourself to be creative.

 If one of those serendipitous meals or snacks works out, you might want to remember how to make it again.
 Jot down a few notes and keep a small notebook of haphazard camp recipes to take with you next time you’re out adventuring.